Influence of Radiation and AC Coupling on Time Performance of Analog Pixels Test Structures in 65 nm CMOS technology: Test Beam Measurements

 The AC-coupled sensor (Figure~\ref{fig:noise_AC}) exhibits a higher RMS noise, mainly due to the coupling capacitor and the additional parasitic capacitive load it introduces, leading to a lower voltage excursion at the circuit input for the same signal charge.
 Both AC-coupled and irradiated sensors exhibit a reduction in noise with increasing substrate bias voltage, consistent with the trends reported in previous studies~\cite{opamp_2025}.

 To ensure robust signal discrimination, a threshold of more than three times the RMS noise distribution has been applied.
 Timing analysis was studied only at a threshold of \SI{100}{\ele}.

 \paragraph{Cluster size} Figure~\ref{fig:cs_vdepl} shows the average cluster size as a function of the applied substrate voltage and HV for DC-coupled and AC-coupled sensors respectively.
-A clear decreasing trend is observed with increasing bias, which is expected: as the reverse bias increases, the epitaxial layer of the sensor is depleted more.
+A clear decreasing trend is observed with increasing bias, which is expected: as the reverse bias increases, the epitaxial layer of the sensor becomes more depleted.
 This results in reduced charge sharing between pixels and, consequently, smaller cluster sizes.\cite{opamp_2025}

 The AC-coupled sensor (Figure~\ref{fig:cs_vdepl_AC}) follows a trend consistent with the DC-coupled case.
 The irradiated sensors (Figure~\ref{fig:cs_vdepl_irr}) exhibit a lower average cluster size, attributed to charge capturing by trapping centers introduced by irradiation.